filamentgroup/grunticon/README.md

 A mystical CSS icon solution.

-Unicon takes a folder of SVG files (typically icons) and outputs them into CSS files in 3 formats: svg data urls, png data urls, and references to regular png images.
+Unicon takes a folder of SVG files (typically, icons) and outputs them into CSS files in 3 formats: svg data urls, png data urls, and references to regular png images, which are also generated and placed in a folder.
 It provides a small bit of JavaScript to asynchronously load the appropriate icon file depending on a browser's support for those formats.
 See the browser support section for how that breaks down.

 ## License
 Copyright (c) 2012 Scott Jehl, Filament Group, Inc.